sorbet/sorbet/website/docs/override-checking.md

 ## A note on variance

-When overriding a method, the override must accept at all the same things that the parent method accepts, and return at most what the parent method returns but no more.
+When overriding a method, the override must accept at least all the same things that the parent method accepts, and return at most what the parent method returns but no more.

 This is very abstract so let's make it concrete with some examples: